karpathy/convnetjs/Readme.md

 Once you train the network, simply use `net.forward(x)` for predictions.

+### Regression
+There is also an implementation of L2 loss that can be used for regression to arbitrary values.
+Instead of softmax, as a last layer just use

+    layer_defs.push({type:'regression', num_neurons:3});

+In example above we'd be regressing to a single output that you must specify in the backward call as a list:

+      trainer.train(x, [0.5, 1.2, -0.7]);

 ## Layers
 Every layer takes a 3D volume (dimensions of WIDTH x HEIGHT x DEPTH) and transforms it into a different 3D volume using some set of internal parameters.
 Some layers (such as pooling, dropout) have no parameters.
 Currently available layers are: